mvolkmann/mvolkmann.github.com/programming/sed-article.md

 sed -E -n -f report.sed report.txt
 ```

+### HoldSpace Commands

-HoldSpace is not cleared when a new input line is read into PatSpace.
+HoldSpace is not cleared when a new input line
+is read into PatSpace.
 This allows text to be accumulated across
 the processing of multiple input lines.

-### HoldSpace Commands

-The following table summarizes sed commands that work with HoldSpace.
+The following table summarizes the `sed` commands
+that work with HoldSpace.

 | Command | Description                      |
 | ------- | -------------------------------- |